NAME, PURPOSE, HEADQUARTERS, AND SCOPE

 b) Honorary Members.
 Those CIMAM Members who are considered to have performed outstanding services on behalf of CIMAM on the recommendation of the board.
 They are appointed for life.
 Individuals are awarded the title of Honorary Members by the General Assembly.
 They shall be full voting members.

-c) Contributing Members.
+c) Patrons.
 Persons and organizations that wish to support CIMAM financially and are motivated by their interest in modern and/or contemporary art.
 These may include members of boards of directors, foundation boards, collectors and other consultative bodies of a museum.
-Individuals and organizations who wish to be Contributing Members should apply to the Board for approval.
+Individuals and organizations who wish to be Patrons should apply to the Board for approval.
 They shall not be voting members.

 No other category of membership shall be considered valid or applicable at any level other than those described.